Vyral/base-template/_posts/2020-04-14-the-largest-medical-supplier-in-south-central-pa.md

 <p style="text-align: center;"><em>Founder Richard Gobin started IMA Medical Supply because he felt very strongly that there was a need for durable medical equipment in the south-central Pennsylvania area.</em></p>

+IMA Medical Supply is the most complete medical supplier in the whole south-central Pennsylvania area.

 **They service all types of equipment**, whether the equipment was sold by them or purchased elsewhere.
 This isn’t a service that was readily available before, and it’s even conveniently located next to the Regional Hospital for customers.

-Though many of their products are widely sought, s**upply hosiery and walking aids like rollators are among the most popular**.
+Though many of their products are widely sought, **supply hosiery and walking aids like rollators are among the most popular**.
 They also offer complete hospital beds and all manner of items needed in the sickroom.
-Whether you need canes, crutches, wheelchairs, or stand-up motorized recline chairs, IMA has it.
+Whether you need canes, crutches, wheelchairs, or stand-up motorized recliner chairs, IMA has it.

-And they don’t just offer items for the elderly—they cater to the young as well.
+They don’t just offer items for the elderly—they cater to the young as well.
 Injured student-athletes frequently visit IMA to get what they need.

 {% include pullquote.html %}